foresterre/storyteller/README.md

     let reporter = ChannelReporter::new(sender, disconnect_receiver);

     // This one is also included with the library.
-It also needs to be hooked up with a channel. let listener = ChannelEventListener::new(receiver, disconnect_sender);
+It also needs to be hooked up with a channel.
+    // It's EventListener implementation spawns a thread in which event messages will be handled.
+    // Events are send to this thread using channels, therefore the name ChannelEventListener ✨. let listener = ChannelEventListener::new(receiver, disconnect_sender);

     // Here we use the jsonlines handler we defined above, in combination with the default `EventListener`